 - 1. It is not necessary to allow reagents to warm to room temperature before use. - 2.
 Desiccant bag must remain in foil pouch with unused strips.
-Keep pouch sealed when not in use to maintain a dry environment.
-Seal with a heat sealer.
-If a heat sealer is not available, thoroughly close the open end with tape.
-Remove excess air before sealing. - 3.
+Keep zip-lock pouch sealed when not in use to maintain a dry environment. - 3.
 Always use new pipette tips to pipette buffer, enzyme conjugate, standards and samples. - 4.
-Before pipetting a reagent, rinse the pipette tip three times with that reagent (i.e. fill the tip with the desired amount of reagent and dispense back into the same vial.
-Repeat 2 times).
-Now the tip is properly rinsed and ready to dispense the reagent into your well or test tube. - 5.
-When pipetting into the wells, DO NOT allow the pipette tip to touch the inside of the well, or any of the reagents already in the well.
+Before pipetting a reagent, rinse the pipette tip three times with that reagent (i.e. fill the tip with the desired amount of reagent and dispense back into the same vial repeat 2 times).
+Now the tip is properly rinsed and ready to dispense the reagent into your well or test tube. - When pipetting into the wells, DO NOT allow the pipette tip to touch the inside of the well, or any of the reagents already in the well.
 This can result in cross contamination. - 6.
-Standards and samples should be assayed in duplicate. - To quantitate, always run samples alongside a standard curve.
+Standards and samples should be assayed in duplicate. - 7.
+To quantitate, always run samples alongside a standard curve.
 If testing a sample that is not extracted, standards should be diluted in the same type of medium being tested.
 This medium should be known to be negative. - 8.
 Gently mix specimens and reagents before use.
 Avoid vigorous agitation. - 9.
 When using only partial amounts of a kit, it is recommended to transfer the appropriate volume of each reagent to a clean vessel for repeated dispensing.
-This will reduce reagent contamination caused by repeated sampling from the original container. - 10.
-The enzyme conjugate is most stable in its concentrated form.
+This will reduce reagent contamination caused by repeated sampling from the original container. - The enzyme conjugate is most stable in its concentrated form.
 Dilute only the volume necessary for the amount of strips currently being used. - 11.
 Before taking an absorbance reading wipe the outside bottom of the wells with a lint-free wiper to remove dust and fingerprints. - 12.
 Before opening the enzyme conjugate and standard vial, tap vial in an upright position to remove any liquid in the cap.